Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • Hospital Inpatient Discharge Data (HIDD)

-ICD Stands for 'International Classification of Diseases.'
-It is a coding system maintained by the World Health Organization and the U.S. National Center for Health Statistics and is used to classify diagnoses for hospital and emergency department visits.
-This coding system underwent a major revision from version 9 (ICD9) to version 10 that went into effect October 1, 2015.
-In most cases, the two versions do not provide comparable results and the two time periods should not be combined in a single query.
 The hospital inpatient discharge data include visits to NON-FEDERAL HOSPITALS only.
 Visits to Veteran's Administration (VA) facilities and Indian Health Service (IHS) facilities have not been included, unless specifically stated otherwise.
+Results from this query should not be used to make population inferences for New Mexico's American Indian populations.
 The data include all hospital visits.
 Persons with multiple hospital visits will be counted multiple times.
+By default, these query results include records for in-hospital deaths.
+Users wishing to query only non-fatal hospitalizations should filter the data to include all discharge statuses OTHER than **EXPIRED**.
 Transfer visits have not been removed from the dataset.
 Patients who were transferred from one facility to another will have data records at each facility.
-Newborns have been excluded from the data when the hospital stay was for childbirth.
-The hospital inpatient dataset includes only New Mexico residents hospitalized in New Mexico hospitals, and will undercount hospitalizations of New Mexico residents who visited a hospital in another state.
+For inpatient visits with a diagnosis of "childbirth", data records for mothers have been included, but the data records for newborns have excluded from the HIDD queries.
+The ICD coding system, maintained by the World Health Organization and the U.S. National Center for Health Statistics, is used to classify diagnoses for hospital and emergency department visits.
+This coding system underwent a major revision from version 9 to version 10 that went into effect October 1, 2015.
+In most cases, the two versions do not provide comparable results, and the two time periods should not be combined in a single query.
+The hospital inpatient dataset includes only New Mexico residents hospitalized in New Mexico hospitals and do not include visits for New Mexico residents who visited a hospital in another state.
 In cases of serious injuries near the state borders, oftentimes patients will be transported to a nearby trauma center in the bordering state.

 Health Topic Pages Related to: Diabetes Hospitalization